clem12003/Projet_R_Python/readme.md

 The Physical Component Summary (PCS) and Mental Component Summary (MCS) were then calculated using the dimensions scores.
 Then they were standardized unsing French reference population norms, with a mean of 50 and a standard deviation of 10.

+Detailed information on SF-36 scoring procedures, including item mapping, score transformation, and computation of PCS and MCS, is provided in the "SF-36 appendix.md".

 ### Participants

 479 patients who survived ICU and responded to the SF-36 at both 3 and 12 months were included in the study.